 I feel like I have a better idea of who Hagar is now, and what she experienced than ever before.

 My eyes have been opened a bit to my personal beliefs and where they do not match what I SAY that I believe.
-Meaning that I am guilty of seeing circumstances and making judgments of God’s level of care.
+Meaning that I am guilty of seeing circumstances and making judgments of how much (or little) I mean to God.

 But God does not change.
 The same God who promises Hagar a legacy of descendants, is also the one who allowed her to be sent away with nothing but her son and a few supplies in the desert.